alicelucas/ml-notes/feature_engineering/00_split_train_test.md

 X_train.shape, X_test.shape
 ```

-The feature engineering steps will be done on these matrices (not on the pandas `data`).
+The feature engineering steps will be done on these pandas array (not on the original pandas `data`).

 When you apply a feature engineering step, always use stats from the `X_train` dataset